Back

 Drivers of Rising Debt

-Public expenditure has seen a significant rise, increasing from 34.7 percent in the early 2000s to 38.2 percent in 2024, covering spending by federal, state, and territory governments.
+Public expenditure by all levels of government has increased significantly, from 34.7 percent of GDP in the early 2000s to 38.2 percent in 2024.

-Social services constitute the largest expenditure area, accounting for approximately one-quarter of total outlays.
-This includes welfare benefits, childcare assistance, and the National Disability Insurance Scheme (NDIS).
-Health ranks second, followed by education.
+• Social services: The largest category, comprising approximately one-quarter of total outlays, including welfare benefits, childcare assistance, and the National Disability Insurance Scheme (NDIS).

-Government debt is primarily owed to investors, both domestic and international, rather than directly to other governments.
-In Australia, borrowing occurs mainly through Commonwealth Government Securities (bonds and Treasury notes) and State 'semi-government' bonds.
+Government debt is primarily owed to investors, both domestic and international.
+In Australia, borrowing occurs mainly through Commonwealth Government Securities (bonds and Treasury notes) and state 'semi-government' bonds.

 Creditors include: